MetPX/sarracenia/doc/sr_postv3.7.rst

 * expiry (how long a queue should exist when no-one is consuming from it.
 Default: a few minutes for development, but can set much longer for production)

-* message-ttl (the life-span of queued messages.
+* message_ttl (the life-span of queued messages.
 Messages that are too old will not be delivered: default is forever.)

 * Pre-fetch is an AMQP tunable to determine how many messages a client will